General frequently asked questions

 Do I have to serve a probationary period?

 All new apprentices serve a probationary period of three to twelve months, typically six months, during which the apprenticeship agreement may be canceled at the request of the apprentice or the sponsor.
 After completion of the probationary period, the agreement may only be canceled by the sponsor after an adequate cause has been shown and all parties to the agreement have had an opportunity to be heard.

 What is related training?

-Related Training (RT) refers to the classroom component of apprenticeship.
-It is an organized and systematic form of instruction designed to provide guidance in the theory and technical aspects of the trade.
-Usually a minimum of 144 classroom hours for each year of apprenticeship is required and is typically conducted at a local community college.
+Related Training (RT) refers to the classroom component of the apprenticeship.
+It is an organized and systematic form of instruction designed to guide the theory and technical aspects of the trade.
+Usually, a minimum of 144 classroom hours for each year of apprenticeship is required and is typically conducted at a local community college.

 What is the length of an apprenticeship?